 Bloating is something many women experience, regardless of whether they’re pregnant.
-For pregnant women, however, the bloated feeling seems to worsen as the months pass.
+For women experiencing bloating during pregnancy, however, the bloated feeling seems to worsen as the months pass.
 This bloated feeling is sometimes accompanied by nausea.
 You may feel like you’ve eaten too much or have excess gas.

 Causes of Bloating During Pregnancy

 During pregnancy your levels of progesterone increase.
 Progesterone is a hormone that relaxes smooth muscle tissue throughout your body, including your gastrointestinal tract.
 This relaxation slows down your digestive processes, which can lead to bloating and other gas-related issues that cause miserable sensations in your gut, especially after a big meal.
 As your pregnancy progresses, your growing uterus begins to compete for space with your intestines and stomach, which also makes you feel bloated.
 To make matters even worse, the muscle-relaxant effect of progesterone also makes it more difficult for you to control the release of gas—which can turn dinner-party attendance into a source of terrible social anxiety.

 Because your digestive system is especially fragile early in pregnancy, you will often have feel bloated.
 Luckily there are some things you can do to help prevent bloating:

 - Take Laxatives: It is unwise to resort to medication too often, and this is equally true of prescription and over-the-counter laxatives.
 There are times, however, when you may be able to obtain a little relief from anti-bloating medication, or even from certain home remedies.
 Stool softeners whose active ingredient is docusate sodium are generally considered safe, and mineral oil is also safe if you do not use it too often (regular use is believed to interfere with the body’s ability to absorb fat-soluble vitamins).